secwest/RobustRust/TurbofishAndAssociatedTypes.md

 ### Turbofish Example

-The Turbofish operator `::<>` in Rust is used to explicitly provide generic type parameters andd helps clarify the intent of the code and avoid potential ambiguity.
 Here's an example of a small utility that uses the Turbofish operator to create a generic sum function for different numeric types.

 ```